Quick Takeaways

 Documents and timing: a closer look at what and when

 Prepare documents well in advance as some, like school transcripts or vaccination records, can take weeks to obtain.
+Similar visa delays are affecting Berlin as well.

 Enrollment timing depends heavily on the local academic calendar.
 For example, if you arrive mid-semester, some systems only allow enrollment at the semester's start.
+See also What.

 Residency proof is typically required and can vary in accepted forms, from official leases to letters from neighbors or landlords.

 Appointments for in-person enrollment often must be made weeks in advance.
 Missed appointments may mean delays of months.
+Similar visa delays are affecting Dubai as well.

 In some regions, health checks or screenings are mandatory before enrollment is finalized, adding another step to the process.
+See also Berlin.

 Tradeoffs: public education enrollment challenges and benefits